This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicine called thrombin may be injected into the sac to help seal the leak.
 You may need an arterial duplex scan 24 hours after the injection.
 Your healthcare provider will check to make sure the leak is sealed and that there is no damage from the injection.

 - Surgery may be used to repair the leak.
-Your healthcare provider may stitch the artery leak closed, or he may place a patch to seal it.
-He may need to bypass the artery (direct blood so it does not flow into the artery).
+Your healthcare provider may stitch the artery leak closed or place a patch to seal it.
+He or she may need to bypass the artery (direct blood so it does not flow into the artery).

 - Medicines may be given to lower your blood pressure or cholesterol level.